4x5 Tachihara

 Good for long-distance travel and hiking

-The Tachihara is light and compact.
-The camera, one lens, a half-dozen film holders, a wooden Ries backpacker tripod, and the rest of a 4x5 view camera kit is portable enough for a trip involving air travel, hiking, etc.
+The Tachihara is a ‘wood field’ camera made in Tokyo.
+Among large format cameras, it is unusually light and compact.
+The camera, one lens, a half-dozen film holders, a wooden tripod, and the rest of a 4x5 view camera kit is portable enough for a trip involving air travel and hiking along the trail.

 Using the 4x5 Tachihara in the field.
 Cambodia, 2001.
 The camera bag is visible under the tripod.
 Photo data not recorded.